Why can I not send email?

 Related Articles

-When you attempt to send a message in Outlook Express, you may receive the following error...
+When you start Outlook Express for Macintosh, you may receive the following error message: An...